ButlerLogic/action-autotag/README.md

 1. `tagmessage`: The message applied to the tag reference (this is what shows up on the tag screen on Github).
 1. `tagcreated`: `yes` or `no`.
 1. `version` will be the extracted/provided version.
+1. `prerelease`: "yes" or "no", indicating the tag represents a semantic version pre-release.
+1. `build`: "yes" or "no", indicating the tag represents a semantic version build.

 ---